-The main plot is a thread of crucial events that comprise the narrative of what occurs within the story.
-Characters, plot, and theme influence each other.
+The main plot is a thread of crucial events that comprise the narrative of what occurs within the story (i.e., the cause) and the result (i.e., the effect).

 Readers expect stories to unfold based on pre-established expectations gained over a lifetime of reading books and watching films.

 The plot follows a logical series of events sequenced by structure.
 To explore other structure models, visit the Books on Writing resources page.

 - Super Structure by James Scott Bell

 - Structuring Your Novel by K. M. Weiland